Then Jesus went with his disciples to a place called Gethsemane, and he said to them, "Sit here while I go over there and pray." (Matthew 26:36)

 And how about all the conversations that take place in the Bible between God and His various servants, such as Moses, Joshua, Noah, David and others?
 Does a vague impersonal force have conversations with people?

-Frankly, it is a ridiculous thesis that a vague impersonal force would have conversations, a will, a place of domicile, and the ability to exchange love.
+It is nonsensical that a vague impersonal force would have conversations, a will, a place of domicile, and the ability to exchange love.
 These are all characteristics of a person: A person has a will.
 A person has conversations.
 A person exchanges love.

 Thus we must come to the conclusion that God is a person.
 A personal being who is not Jesus.